 There are many types of smokers out there, each with their own advantages and disadvantages.
 I’m a fan of the offset vertical smokers (plus they take up less room), but the offset barrel smokers look the coolest.

 Historically, offset barrel smokers were mostly used in the South, but you see them all over the country nowadays.
 The offset design generates heat and smoke in the “firebox”, then transfers them to the section that holds the food.
 This smoking method lets your food cook on indirect heat–in other words, slow cooking with smoke.
 Not only does this allow more smoke flavor to get in, it also ensures that your food cooks all the way and grows more and more tender.
 That’s why smoking a brisket or rack of ribs could take all day long!

 The offset barrel smoker signifies that you’re a true master at the outdoor cooking niche: These cooking units are frequently used in the barbecue competition field.
 If you know how to operate it properly and control the temperature, it can be a valuable piece of grilling equipment.
 Whether you participate in barbecue competitions or just want to enjoy some well-cooked meat, these five choices will do well for you.

 I’ve picked a variety of sizes and heating styles.
-Some will take pellets, while others will take charcoal.
+Some take pellets while others take charcoal.
 Both types of fuel sources require a bit of babysitting, but pellets are generally easier to handle.
-For even more efficient smoking, check out our electric and gas smokers.
+For more efficient smoking, check out our electric and gas smokers.